kgaughan/mercury/docs/index.md

 ```

 Usually, the default behaviour is what you want: mercury will try to intelligently fetch any feeds and regenerate the site.
 Use `--no-build` if you just want to prime the cache but don't want to generate the site.
 Use `--no-fetch` if you want to regenerate the site without fetching any feeds.
 This can be useful if you're testing out a new theme.

+If you want to free up some disc space, supply `--clean-cache`, which will remove any cached feeds that no longer appear in the configuration.
+If you want to do this without also updating any feeds or rebuilding the site, you should supply the `--no-fetch` and `--no-build` flags at the same time.